laxatzi/blogPostCode/CSS/transitions/transitions.md

 By using the [transition-timing-function CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function), we can control speed during the transition.

 We can affect what kind of transition effect we'd like to achieve by using several keyword values such as linear, ease-in, and ease-out.
 A linear transition moves at a steady pace, while ease-in and ease-out, accelerates, and decelerates respectively.
+These are just few of the available transition function values.[https://developer.mozilla.org/en-US/docs/Web/CSS/transition-timing-function#values]

 ```css
 .container {